 Then, conversational marketing and sales platforms like Qualified, which is built on Salesforce, can help you understand who is visiting your website, how they are engaging with your content, and who is demonstrating buying intent.
 From there you can instantly engage in personalized conversations with your target accounts through live chat or chatbots.

-Sure, to really implement ABX, you’ll need some organizational culture tweaks.
+Sure, to really implement an account-based experience, you’ll need some organizational culture tweaks.
 Tech can’t solve everything.
 But when teams understand how much more pipeline and revenue comes from this strategy, they’ll know that this is the necessary path forward.

-With ABX, cross-functional alignment on target accounts along with cohesive and personalized messaging at every touchpoint will support more effective sales dialogues and shorter sales cycles.
+With account-based experience, cross-functional alignment on target accounts along with cohesive and personalized messaging at every touchpoint will support more effective sales dialogues and shorter sales cycles.
 It will take time and testing to implement, but will also lead to happier customers down the line.

 Accounts are the lifeblood of an organization.
 When each function works in harmony to support the customer journey, you’ll see greater lifetime value for your accounts and ultimately, more revenue.